denvercitizen9/ETHDenver-2023/DC9_Bounty_README.md

-# DC9's Guide to ETHDenver's 2023 Bounty Payments
+# DC9's Guide to ETHDenver 2023 Bounty Payments

 Congradulations to all the winners!
 I put this together to help navigate the claim process.